hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 This allows for values to be hidden from the people who control the attributes that make up the type, it allows privacy.

+# Protected server list

+there is a way to name a protected list to share it between types. the servers have to be registered here.